codingMustache/codingMustache/README.md

 ## Joke of the Day

-It takes guts to be an organ donor.
+What musical instrument is found in the bathroom?
+A tuba toothpaste.

 ## Daily Trivia

-What was the name of the security vulnerability found in Bash in 2014?
+The Electron computer was released in Britain during 1983 for the home computing market, by which company?
- 1. Bashbug
+ 1. Commodore Business Machines
- 2. Stagefright
+ 2. Sinclair Research
- 3. Shellshock
+ 3. Amstrad PLC
- 4. Heartbleed
+ 4. Acorn Computers

 <details>
   <summary>Answer</summary>
-  Shellshock
+  Acorn Computers
 </details>